St. Augustine & Amelia Island: Two Hidden Gems in NE Florida

 This is the main town on Amelia Island, located on its northwestern shore.
-Unfortunately, I didn’t have the chance to try any of the restaurants here, but I did get to try Amelia Island Coffee, which is located right on Center Street.
+Unfortunately, I didn’t have the chance to try any of the restaurants here, but I did get to pop into Amelia Island Coffee, which is right on Center Street.
 This area comprises the historic downtown, which is great place to explore on foot.
 There’s a lot of cool buildings as well as a little section where you can walk along the riverfront.

 Fort Clinch State Park

 After visiting John Pennekamp Coral Reef, Bahia Honda, and now Fort Clinch, I am becoming a big fan of Florida State Parks!
 They all charge a small fee to enter, but it’s definitely worth it.
-Fort Clinch State Park’s main attraction is a Civil War-era fort on the northern of Amelia Island looking towards the Georgia border across the Cumberland Sound.
-Despite being less than 100 miles away from the San Marcos Castle, Fort Clinch (which was built in the mid-1800s) has a completely different history.
+Fort Clinch State Park’s main attraction is a Civil War-era fort on the northern shore of Amelia Island looking towards the Georgia border across the Cumberland Sound.
+Despite being less than 100 miles away from the San Marcos Castle in St. Augustine, Fort Clinch (which was built in the mid-1800s) has a completely different history.
 My favorite part of this fort are all the hidden underground passageways.

 In addition to the fort, this park features beaches as well as a nature walk that passes through some swamps.
 I was charged $4 to enter the park, and an additional $2.50 to get into Fort Clinch itself.

 Hopefully I’ve inspired you to consider these two destinations for your next weekend trip, especially if you happen to live within driving distance!
 St. Augustine and Amelia Island both have such rich histories in addition to beautiful beaches and great places to eat.
 Even if you’ve been to a dozen other tourist destinations in Florida, these two places definitely deserve a visit.
 Until next time, fellow travelers!